 - You will need a relatively fast internet connection.
 You can test your network speed at the following website: Internet Speed Test

 - It may be necessary to update your browser in order for you to connect with me in a video session.
-My video conferencing platform, Doxy.me, does not work with Microsoft Edge or Internet Explorer.
-You will need to use the latest version of one of the following browsers:
+For best results, you should use the latest version of one of the following browsers:

 - It is best for you to have the latest version of your operating system on your device, such as Windows 10 or MacOS Catalina.

 Technology does not always do what it is supposed to do.
 If anything goes wrong with our connection during the session, please call my office (317-781-1917) to get things straightened out.